Dairy farming in New Zealand

-Dairy farming in New Zealand began from small beginnings during the early days of colonisation by Europeans.
-The New Zealand dairy industry is based almost exclusively on cattle, with a population of 4.92 million milking cows in the 2019-20 season.
+Dairy farming in New Zealand began during the early days of colonisation by Europeans.
+The New Zealand dairy industry is based almost exclusively on cattle, with a population of 4.92 million milking cows in the 2019–20 season.
 The income from dairy farming is now a major part of the New Zealand economy, becoming an NZ$13.4 billion industry by 2017.

 History

-In 1814 the missionary Samuel Marsden introduced the first Shorthorn dairy cows to the Bay of Islands from New South Wales.
-From the 1840s, most settlements had farms with some Shorthorn dairy cattle.
-Herds tended to be larger near urban areas.
+In 1814 the missionary Samuel Marsden introduced the first Shorthorn dairy cows (then known as Durhams) to mission stations in the Bay of Islands.
+The cows were gifted by New South Wales Governor Lachlan Macquarie from the New South Wales Crown herd.
+From the 1840s, most settlements had farms with some Shorthorn dairy cattle and it was common for families to have one or two cows, milked by the women and children.
+Herds tended to be larger near urban areas, where dairy products—predominantly milk and butter—could be sold or traded.

 The first dairy co-operative was established on Otago Peninsula in 1871.
 In 1881, the newly arrived colonist William Bowron gave a series of lectures propounding the notion that the institution of dairy factories, for the mass production of cheese, would be greatly advantageous to the economy of New Zealand.
 He was largely instrumental in the establishment of the Ashburton Cheese and Butter Factory at Flemington.
 The factory was managed by William Harding, the son of the inventor of modern Cheddar cheese, Joseph Harding.
 The venture was a great success, and consequently Bowron was appointed Government Inspector of Dairy Factories in 1883.
 In this capacity, he largely facilitated the setting up of factories across the country until his death in 1890.
 He published three pamphlets on the manufacture of cheese, butter and bacon in New Zealand.

 By 1920, there were 600 dairy processing factories of which about 85% were owned by co-operatives.
 In 1923, the New Zealand Dairy Board (NZDB) was formed as a statutory board with monopoly control of the export of all New Zealand dairy products.
 In the 1930s there were around 500 co-operatives but after World War II, improved transportation, processing technologies and energy systems led to a trend of consolidation where the co-operatives merged and became larger and fewer in number.
 By the late 1990s, there were four co-operatives: the Waikato-based New Zealand Dairy Group, the Taranaki-based Kiwi Co-operative Dairies, the Hokitika-based Westland Milk Products and Tatua Co-operative Dairy Company.